imagej/imagej.github.io/_pages/plugins/snt/faq.md

 ## Soma Analysis

 ### Can SNT reconstruct somata?
 Currently SNT favors the [single-point soma representation](https://neuromorpho.org/SomaFormat.html).
-The task of soma segmentation is better tackled with dedicated machine-learning tools, including:
+The task of soma segmentation is better tackled using ImageJ built-in tools for analysis of contours, or by means of dedicated machine-learning tools, including:

 | **Tools**                                       | **Fiji Integration**                                                                                    | **Resources**                                                                               |
 |-------------------------------------------------|---------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|